sonic-net/SONiC/doc/qos/tunnel_dscp_remapping.md

 Update [qos_config.j2](https://github.com/Azure/sonic-buildimage/blob/master/files/build_templates/qos_config.j2) to generate 4 tables for remapping.
 Currently, the remapping is required in `dual-tor` scenario.
 So the tables are rendered into `config_db` only when `DEVICE_METADATA['localhost']['subtype'] = 'DualToR`.

 Please be noted that below config is to remap traffic in queue 3 to queue 2, and traffic in queue 4 to queue 6.
+Before remapping to queue 4 and 6, both queues are required to be cleared.
+Hence the current `DSCP_TO_TC_MAP|AZURE` in [qos_config.j2](https://github.com/Azure/sonic-buildimage/blob/master/files/build_templates/qos_config.j2) is required to be updated to map DSCP `5` and `48` into other queues.
 * Table for decap

     DSCP_TO_TC_MAP for mapping DSCP to TC